You receive a call from the police to attend at the station with a bailor.

 Hundreds of thoughts race through your mind.
 You don’t know what to do.

 The officer then tells you that you have to attend court on a certain date and time.
 He then passes to you the charge sheets.

 You look at the charges and you see a bunch of words describing an offence that you may or may not have committed.
-You also see words such as minimum sentence or maximum sentence.
+You also see words such as a minimum sentence or a maximum sentence.